Warehouses are treasure boxes for thieves because of their high-value inventory or finished goods, stacked from floor to ceiling!

 Internal theft:

-An even more significant issue that warehouse owners deal with is internal theft!
+An even more significant issue that warehouse owners deal with is internal theft, often referred to as employee theft!
 Indeed, dishonest workers do not think twice about seizing the chance to make money on valuable inventory or cash!

 They may also occasionally act as an enabler for outside thefts, which can cost you thousands of dollars.